sverweij/wordywordy/README.md

 > I'll add features when it suits me.

 Q: Are you afraid you'll stay the only user of this?
-> A: No. On the other hand - having a README.md and a FAQ on github would be a bit awkward, though.
+> A: No. On the other hand - having a README.md and a FAQ on github would be a bit awkward.